How to look after yourself

 Think about your friends, family and neighbours.
 Who can you ask for support?
 Who have you not spoken to for a while?

-With You offers support to anyone affected by someone else’s drinking or drug use.
+With You offers free, confidential support to anyone affected by someone else’s drinking or drug use.

-If you’re experiencing violent or abusive behaviour call the free 24-hour National Domestic Abuse Helpline on 0808 2000 247.
+If you’re experiencing violent or abusive behaviour, you can call the free 24-hour National Domestic Abuse Helpline on 0808 2000 247.